-A restaurant pop-up is our early way of introducing ourselves to Colorado.
-The pop-up only takes place for a limited time, and it will happen in the greater metro Denver area.
+A restaurant pop-up is our way of introducing ourselves to Colorado.
+The pop-up only takes place for a limited time and will occur throughout the greater Denver metro area (and eventually beyond).

 Picture yourself here eating ramen or on a yacht eating shrimp, your choice.

 If you by chance have a yacht, invite Taniguchi Ramen and it’ll be a win win.
 If not, see you on Wednesday, August 7th at 5:00pm at:

 - Prost Brewery Co. and Biergarten: 2540 19th St, Denver, CO 80211

 Be sure to follow Prost Brewery at @prostbrewingco

 SIGN UP TO OUR EMAIL LIST